seapagan/github-changelog-md/README.md

 **Generate a Markdown changelog from a Github repository.**

-This project will automatically generate a Markdown-formatted changelog from a Github repository.
-It will automatically detect the latest release and generate a changelog based on the **merged** Pull Requests since that release along with a section for **unreleased** PRs (those since the last release) at the top.
-You may also hide the unreleased section if you wish.
+This project will generate a Markdown-formatted changelog from a Github repository.
+It will detect all GitHub releases and generate a changelog based on the **merged** Pull Requests for each release along with a section for **unreleased** PRs (those since the last release) at the top.
 It will also include a list of all Issues closed for each release.

 The PRs and issues are grouped by type (bug, enhancement, etc.) and sorted by latest to oldest in this release.